dassarthak18/SobolBox/README.md

 ## Falsification Approach

-SobolBox uses Microsoft Z3 Theorem Prover to parse VNNLIB files and extract input bounds via its optimization API (parser improved to handle complx disjuncions without hardcoding).
+SobolBox uses Microsoft Z3 Theorem Prover to parse VNNLIB files and extract input bounds via its optimization API.
 This is a deliberate choice in minimization of dependencies, driven by the fact that VNNLIB is written as a subset of the SMTLIB-2 standard which Z3 supports.
-Upon extracting the input bounds, it generates a sample of input points using **Sobol sequence sampling** (replaces the original **Latin Hypercube Sampling with Multi-dimensional Uniformity**), which is a quasi-Monte Carlo method used to generate a low-discrepancy, deterministic sample of parameter values from a multidimensional distribution.
+Upon extracting the input bounds, it generates a sample of input points using **Sobol sequence sampling**, which is a quasi-Monte Carlo method used to generate a low-discrepancy, deterministic sample of parameter values from a multidimensional distribution.
 Sobol sequencing is scalable and requires fewer samples to achieve the same level of accuracy as uniform sampling.
 This makes it particularly useful in sensitivity analysis.

 By computing the neural network outputs across these points, SobolBox identifies promising regions where global optima might be found.
-For each output variable, the top 1% argmin and argmax are chosen, and **Limited-Memory Boxed BFGS** optimization is performed to quickly converge to local optima around those regions and refine the preliminary estimates obtained from Sobol.
+For each output variable, the top 1% argmin and argmax are chosen, and a global **Nevergrad OnePlusOne** evolutionary algorithm is run to narrow down to candidate global optima regions.
+Then, a **Limited-Memory Boxed BFGS** optimization is performed to quickly converge to local optima around those regions and refine the preliminary estimates.
 This ensures a tight under-approximation of the output bounds.

 Once these extrema estimates are obtained, they are fed into Z3 along with the safety specification for analysis.
 The key insight here is that in control and optimization problems, sensitivity is higher near optima - meaning that constraint violation often occurs at or near the optimum when the unconstrained optimum is infeasible.